 Really, what better appetizer is there for game day than tasty wings!?
 I love hosting football Sundays at my house.
 My fiance is so obsessed with football that Sundays are an all day event!
 Morning games with bloody Mary's and tons of appetizers throughout the day.
 With fall season around the corner, I wanted to make my favorite brined chicken wings have a little fall flair.

-- Brown sugar: Brown sugar counteracts the saltiness.
+Brown sugar: Light brown sugar counteracts the saltiness.
 It also gives the skin of the wings that caramelization when cooking.
 You will need ½ cup of brown sugar.

 dry rub blend